Passive Activism |

 I would like to emphasize the fact that in Western society there does not seem to be a social tag or ‘profession’ I would be able to identify with, which makes life in these contexts very difficult and challenging on various levels.

-Grasping dynamics of interrelatedness, constant flow, or things happening all at once, is tricky with a basically linear language, arranging the world in subjects and objects, and regarding life from a largely materialistic and mechanistic perspective.
+Grasping dynamics of non-separateness, of interrelatedness, constant flow, or things happening all at once, is tricky with a basically linear language, arranging the world in subjects and objects, and regarding life from a largely materialistic and mechanistic perspective.

 For a new way of seeing and being, new vocabulary is needed, if not new ways of structuring language.